Caesar3142/tensorCFD/tensorXFV/README.md

 #3.
 Run the simulation: execute './Run'
 #4.
 Clean the results: execute './cleanResults'

+Use this web-based mesh generator designed for this template: https://tensorcalculators.com/external-flow-blockmesh-and-snappyhexmesh-calculator/

 Documentation:
 1st release: October 24th, 2024 = basic external flow and snappyHexMesh